IAmJuniorB/PyMaths/README.md

 > ##### **Returns:**

+        - μ:
-        μ to the 4th decimal
+                to the 4th decimal

         1.687_5

 ---